ncatlab/nlab-content/pages/5/5/6/1/1655/content.md

 More classical material should be added, particularly on [[locally convex spaces]].

-## TVR from a Hilbert space viewpoint
+## TVS from a Hilbert space viewpoint
-The theory of TVR can be understood as the quest to find the essence of many fundamental theorems of [[functional analysis]] of [[Hilbert space]]s (or [[Banach space]]s), namely to find the minimal set of assumptions that are needed for Hilbert space theorems to remain true.
+The theory of TVS can be understood as the quest to find the essence of many fundamental theorems of [[functional analysis]] of [[Hilbert space]]s (or [[Banach space]]s), namely to find the minimal set of assumptions that are needed for Hilbert space theorems to remain true.
 Examples of these are: